Skip to main content

 An official website of the United States government

 Dr. Rizwan earned his Ph.D. in Biophysics and Systems Biology from Cornell University.
-He has received NIH Director’s Awards (2021, 2022, 2023), authored numerous peer-reviewed publications, led trans-agency workshops, and driven impactful biomedical innovations.
+He has received three NIH Director’s Awards (2021, 2022, 2023), authored numerous peer-reviewed publications, led trans-agency workshops, and driven impactful biomedical innovations.
 His expertise spans biomedical engineering, AI/ML, and omics, reflecting a career devoted to advancing health science and technology.

 Selected Publications